easy1one/Place-Search-Web/README.md

 # 3. Code relationships
-1) app.yaml
+- app.yaml
-is used for the configuration files
+:is used for the configuration files

 2) main.html
 :designs the webpage that displays search and result forms using Bootstrap for responsive design.